teammycelium/myriad-cpp/README.md

 # myriad
-Minecraft like voxel sandbox made in OpenGL, SFML 2, GLEW 2, and GLFW 3.
+A voxel sandbox made in OpenGL, SFML 2, GLEW 2, and GLFW 3.